Hollywood and the Serendipity Economy-The Unexpected Chilly Reception to Warner Bros UltraViolet

 From a strategy standpoint, Warner Bros. must learn quickly.
 Likely remove the product from the market or modify it or its business model extensively.
 Or they may be patient and keep watch—let the initial reaction subside and see if they have any takers, anywhere.
 If they had looked at the world through the Serendipity Economy lens, rather than the industrial lens, which focused on the efficiency of protecting their intellectual property while providing the illusion of digital copy ownership, they might have realized that the complex world of digital media consists of many complex issues and perceptions and that a Hollywood-style product launch may not have been the right approach.
-Perhaps they would have been better off dropping the technology into a few products to see if positive buzz emerged prior to launching the product.
+Perhaps they would have been better off dropping the technology into a few products to see if positive buzz emerged before launching the product.
 Perhaps viral marketing might have been the product launch.

 The process of creation is distinct from value realization

 In the case of UltraViolet, this is a bit of a nested issue because not only was their productive work put into the creation of that technology, but the films themselves are also highly produced affairs full of technology.
-The efficiency with which special effects, for instance, can be placed into a movie, have nothing to do with ultimate perceived value of the entertainment asset.
+The efficiency with which special effects, for instance, can be placed into a movie has nothing to do with the ultimate perceived value of the entertainment asset.
 Great special effects in a poorly conceived movie don’t result in value.
 Ask the Happy Feet Two crew.

 Value realization is displaced in time from the act that initiated the value